Contextual Dynamic Pricing with Strategic Buyers

 \subsection{Feature Manipulation}

 As shown in (\ref{price}), the seller's price is determined by the features.
-Therefore, the buyer has an incentive to manipulate the features to lower the price of the product.
+Therefore, the buyer has an incentive to manipulate features to lower the price of the product.
 Following \cite{Bechavod2022}, we consider a quadratic cost function.
 That is, the buyers' cost for modifying feature $\tilde{\boldsymbol{x}}_t^0$ to $\tilde{\boldsymbol{x}}$ is

+where $A$ is a marginal cost of manipulating features.
+In the main paper, we assume that $A$ is fixed and same across users.
+In the supplementary materials, we extend our policy to accommodate the scenario of heterogeneous marginal costs.

-where $A$ is a fixed marginal cost of manipulating features.
-The marginal cost $A$ is assumed to be a symmetric positive definite matrix with the minimum eigenvalue $\lambda_{Amin}$ and the maximum eigenvalue $\lambda_{Amax}$.
-This functional form is a simple way to model important practical situations in which features can be modified in a correlated manner, and investing in one feature may lead to changes in other features.
+\begin{assumption} The marginal cost $A$ is assumed to be a symmetric positive definite matrix with the minimum eigenvalue $\lambda_{Amin}$ and the maximum eigenvalue $\lambda_{Amax}$. \end{assumption} This functional form is a simple way to model important practical situations in which features can be modified in a correlated manner, and investing in one feature may lead to changes in other features.
 In Section \ref{sec3}, we assume the marginal cost of manipulation $A$ is known by the seller, same as \cite{Bechavod2022}, and in Section \ref{sec4}, we relax this assumption by considering a more challenging unknown manipulation cost.